InvisibleB0b/Transaltions-csv-til-xml/README.md

 # Transaltions-csv-til-xml

 in order to run this Dynamicweb translations adder.
+It will also update any given translations in the given xml file

 You need the following.